Frequently Asked Questions

 If you are a large group, school group or sports team for example, please get in touch in advance, as there is not always space for such groups on the public tours.

-Due to Covid-19, space is now limited, so priority will be given to those who have made an advanced booking.
-Unfortunately, you may be turned away without a booking if the tour is full.
+Due to Covid-19, space is now limited on our public tours, and priority will be given to those who have made an advanced booking.
+Unfortunately, you may have to be turned away without a booking if the tour is deemed full.

 4. Do the tours take place in the rain?

 Of course, the tour runs rain or shine.
 All tours run as advertised.
 This is Wales and rain is always a possibility, so it's best to be prepared anyway.